vtsyvina/CliqueSNV/README.md

     - ``short`` corresponds to ``>{id}_fr_{frequency}`` (e.g. ``>1_fr_0.5820184401895632``)
     - ``extended`` corresponds to ``>{sample_name}_{id}_{frequency}`` (e.g. ``>HIV_sample_1_0.92``).
 By default, the precision for
     frequency is 2, it can be customized by adding the number to extended.
 For example, ``-fdf extended4`` will output ``>HIV_sample_1_0.9239``.
-- ``-os`` - output start position.
+- ``-os`` - output start position(inclusive).
 If provided will cut the output from 0 to given position in haplotypes, variant calling
-- ``-oe`` - output end position.
+- ``-oe`` - output end position(exclusive).
 If provided will cut the output from given position till the end in haplotypes, variant calling.
-For example, ``-os 100 -oe 700`` will output haplotypes only for positions [100, 700] or include SNPs in variant calling only inside this range
+For example, ``-os 100 -oe 700`` will output haplotypes only for positions [100, 700) or include SNPs in variant calling only inside this range
 - ``-rn`` - (no value needed) if present will create a file "<sample_name>_read_names.txt" with the reads assigned by the tool to all found haplotypes.
 Format is the following:
 ```